 However, take note that just because a flashlight costs more, that does not automatically mean it is better.
 You need to get the flashlight that gives you all the things that you need but if possible, look for one that is within your budget.

-With these things in mind, you will be able to find the best firefighters’ flashlight that you can add to your arsenal of tools.
-Remember, what is best for one person might not be the best for you, so you should take your personal opinions as well when you are out shopping for a flashlight.
+With these things in mind, you will be able to find the best firefighter flashlight that you can add to your arsenal of tools.
+Remember, what is top-tier for one person might not be the most suitable for you, so you should take your personal opinions as well when you are out shopping for a flashlight.